 Forest structure – Properties, structure and management of the forest experimental plots

-Forests are characterised by a highly variable compositional and spatial structure being extremely important for various ecological processes and the availability of resources and habitats.
+Forests are characterized by a highly variable compositional and spatial structure being extremely important for various ecological processes and availability of resources and habitats.
 However, the specific structure of a forest stand is changed by stand development due to tree growth, ageing and competition, disturbances, and by forest management.

-The forests of the Exploratories differ in respect to the applied methods of final harvest and stand replacement, tree species mixture, developmental phase, age structure, layering and patchiness.
-The managed forests of the Exploratories cover the entire spectrum and range from planted, even-aged, single-layered, monoculture stands of conifers (Norway spruce or Scots pine), to naturally regenerated, even-aged, single or double layered monoculture stands of broadleaves (European beech or oak) of various developmental phases, to even-aged man-made mixed forests, and to uneven-aged beech forests.
-Additionally, pure and mixed forests dominated by European beech, which have been unmanaged since some decades are studied.
+The forests of the Exploratories differ in respect to regeneration method employed, tree species mixture, developmental phase, age structure, layering and patchiness.
+The managed forests of the Exploratories cover the entire spectrum from planted, even-aged, single-layered, monoculture stands of conifers (spruce or pine) via naturally regenerated, even-aged, single or double layered monoculture stands of broadleaves (beech or oak) of various developmental phases to even-aged man-made mixed forests and uneven-aged beech forests.
+Additionally, pure and mixed forests dominated by European beech which have been unmanaged since some decades are studied.

 Within the framework of the Exploratories, this project serves to provide quantitative data for all experimental plots on 1) attributes of forest structure, 2) changes in attributes of forest structure due to forest management and natural processes, 3) stand development and productivity, 4) type and magnitude of forest management interventions, 5) deadwood amount and composition, and 6) abundance of tree microhabitats.
 This information may serve as explanatory variables for all teams working on functional biodiversity at the level of specific species, functional groups or multidiversity.

-Since 2019, we are involved in the new forest experiment FOX, and contributed to its design, planning and implementation.
+Since 2019, we are involved in the new forest experiment FOX, to whose design, planning and implementation we substantially contributed.

 Our work is strongly based on inventories.
-That is, we locate, count and measure the objects of interest, be it living trees, deadwood items or habitats.
+That is, we locate, count and measure the objects of interest, be it living trees, dead wood items or habitats.
 Repeated inventories serve to quantify temporal changes, like tree growth or dead wood accumulation.
-Additionally, we rely on terrestrial laser scanning which allows quantitative descriptions of forest structure and space filling with plant material.
+Additionally, we rely on terrestrial laser scanning.

 In this phase (6th phase, 2020 – 2023) we will: